LoopKit/loopdocs/docs/nightscout/azure_migration.md

 **The remaining variables can be left at their default values.**</br></br>

-* Click the purple `Deploy` button at the bottom of screen
+* Click the purple `Deploy` button at the bottom of the screen.

 <p align="center">
 <img src="../img/deploy_button.jpg" width="450">